iifl-logo

 Impact of E-commerce and Quick Commerce

-Food Processing Fund: Established by NABARD with H2000 Crore, this fund supports modernisation and expansion of processing units within designated food parks, offering accessible financing options to various industry players12.
+• Food Processing Fund: Established by NABARD with a corpus of Rs 2,000 crore, this fund supports the modernisation and expansion of food processing units within designated food parks.
+As of March 2023, NABARD had sanctioned Rs 1,180 crore and disbursed Rs 830 crore to finance infrastructure development.

-By improving operational efficiencies, increasing financial accessibility and expanding global market reach, these programmes play a crucial role in positioning India as a leading player in the global food processing industry.
-The continued support and enhancement of these initiatives are essential for the sectors long-term growth and sustainability.
+These government initiatives collectively play a significant role in improving efficiency, enhancing market opportunities, and positioning India as a growing player in the global food processing industry.
+Their ongoing implementation and expansion are crucial for the sectors long term growth and sustainability.

 Company Overview